James-Bonaguro/James-Bonaguro.github.io/README.md

-# James Bonaguro - Solutions Engineer & Enterprise Software Implementation / Integration Architect
+# James Bonaguro - Solutions Engineer &  Technical Implementation / Integration Architect

 Welcome to my professional portfolio.

-Built with HTML and Tailwind CSS, it highlights how I design and deliver technical solutions that align with business objectives, drive adoption, and accelerate go-to-market outcomes.
+It highlights how I design and deliver technical solutions that align with business objectives, drive adoption, and accelerate outcomes.

 ## 🚀 Live Site